Cats can be incredibly fussy eaters, so it may take time to understand their food preferences.

 Some health conditions that cause weight loss in cats include:

 If your veterinarian gives your pet a clean bill of health but says they are too thin, you may need to feed them more or switch to a different diet that provides more nutrients.
 Your veterinarian is an excellent resource if this applies to your cat.
 Also, keep in mind that cats that are not spayed or neutered tend to have leaner body types.

 If you have a new cat and are unsure how much to feed them, an excellent place to start is reading the label on their food.
-These recommendations are helpful, but often need a small adjustment.
+These recommendations are helpful but often need a small adjustment.
 For a typical cat, the amount of food recommended on the label should be reduced by 20%.
 The amount of food suggested to feed on the back of the bag is often based on very active pets, which is typically too ambitious for most of our house cats.
-By making a 20% reduction, pet parents can generally feed the proper amount for their pets.
+By making a 20% reduction, pet parents can generally feed their pets the proper amount.